 July 28th: Yes, a very nice harvest but I made the mistake of waiting too long again.
 It's midwinter and some of the honey has crystallised in the comb.

 Some talk of set honey but we use the term crystallisation.
-It's a supersaturated solution so in the cold weather ours turns very hard.
+It is a supersaturated solution so in the cold weather ours turns very hard.

-The consumer isn't fond of rock-solid crystallised honey, so I cream the lot; then it stays soft like peanut butter.
+The consumer is not fond of rock-solid crystallised honey, so I cream the lot; then it stays soft like peanut butter.

 One does need to be mindful though.
 That spinning paddle could flay your hand if you allowed the bucket to drift.

 Creamed honey does add value, commanding a higher price and we just prefer it ourselves.
-It doesn't drip off the toast and trickle down to the elbows like watermelon juice.
+It does not drip off the toast and trickle down to the elbows like watermelon juice.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie.
 Or, better still, Face Book or Twitter it.